hulashkr/GitHub-RepoPage-Clone/README.md

 # GitHub-RepoPage-Clone
 GitHub-RepoPage-Clone

-How to Login?
+How to Login? <br />
-Login details of one user:
+Login details of one user: <br />
-username : Alice Smith
+username : Alice Smith <br />
-password: password2
+password: password2 <br />

-Other allowed users are mentioned in users.js file
+Other allowed users are mentioned in users.js file <br />

-Sign up :
+Sign up : <br />
-For signup, enter the required details on signup page.
+For signup, enter the required details on signup page. <br />
 After successful signup, you can login with your credentials.